kmdiogo/TAC/README.md

 #### Javascript
 * Javascript must be placed at the end of body tag, after all other HTML
 * For now, just write the javascript inline with the HTML file, this is also subject to change
-* Variable names must be named with lowercase camel case
+* Variable names must be named with lowerCamelCase
 ```Javascript
 let myAge = 5;
 let myName = 'John Doe';